Coventry Jets: Formation and inaugural season

 In 2003, American football returned to Coventry when former Jaguars and Bulls quarterback Jamie Kilby had the idea to resurrect the Coventry Jaguars team.
 Gerry McManus, and former Jaguars and Bulls player Jon McNulty, joined Kilby in recruiting coaches for the team.
 They were successful in recruiting former player Paul Newey, and brought Dave Cowan and Karl Burgess out of retirement.
 They also recruited four players (Ant Ridgway, Greg Williams, James Hossack and Owain Davies) from the Loughborough Aces, a local British Universities American Football League (BUAFL) team.
-Two American running backs (RB) who were studying in Coventry also joined the team.
+Two American running backs (RB) also joined Coventry the team.

 The rest of the team was made up of local rookie players, however the Jaguars were competitive against all of their opponents in their inaugural season.
 In the Jaguars' first ever game, they lost 13–7 to the Oxford Saints and scored in all but one game.
 Throughout the season, the Jaguars recruited more players.
-Quarterback Tim Spaull replaced Kilby, and wide receiver (WR) Mark Cohen returned to Coventry after a prior stint with the original Jaguars as well as NFL Europe.
+American import Quarterback Tim Spaull replaced Kilby, and wide receiver (WR) Mark Cohen returned to Coventry after a prior stint with the original Jaguars as well as NFL Europe.
 The season highlights included: the team's first touchdown, which was fittingly scored by Jon McNulty on a completed pass from Jamie Kilby; a game against the South Wales Warriors, where they lost 60–32 but set a team record for highest combined score; and that the Jaguars had three players on the Great Britain national American football team roster when they qualified for the 2005 European Championship of American football.

 After the Jaguar's first season, it was clear that progress needed to be made on the field.
 Off the field, however, the team was already quite successful.
 They led the league in attendance with an average of 500 spectators, secured sponsorships from Coventry Aquatics and Fitness First, and were gaining media attention.

 During the offseason, the Jaguars rebranded as the Coventry Jets when it was announced that a Jaguar car plant in Coventry would be closing.
 While the team had no association with the Jaguar car brand, they wanted to distance themselves from the controversy.
 The Jets name was chosen to honour Sir Frank Whittle who lived in the city and invented the jet engine.